Start9Labs/documentation/site/source/user-manual/upgrade-hardware/ssd-upgrade.rst

     .. figure:: /_static/images/hardware-pics/bottom-screws.jpg
         :width: 50%

 #.
-Carefully slide the contents of the case out you should see the SSD:
+Carefully slide the contents of the case out.
+You will see the SSD on the bottom of the assembly:

     .. figure:: /_static/images/hardware-pics/old-drive-exposed.jpg
         :width: 50%